 Choosing the best senior living options in Denver – for yourself or someone you love – can take time, effort, research, and thought.

-If you’re visiting senior living facilities or complexes across the Denver metro area, ideally, you’ll want to narrow your search down to 3-5 choices and then schedule visits.
+If you are visiting senior living facilities or complexes across the Denver metro area, ideally, you’ll want to narrow your search down to 3-5 choices and then schedule visits.

 But what criteria should you use to compile your short list of choices?
-That depends on your priorities, and for each person these will be different.
+That depends on your priorities, and for each person these will vary.

 In general, though, below are the criteria you can use to begin to shape your decision: